matihaw/CodilityTasks/README.md

 # **CodilityTasks**
-All tasks from Codility that I have done
+All tasks from Codility that I have done using Java

 # Arrays